 Ransomware Protection and Response

-Manufacturing environments that heavily rely on automation and internet of things technologies, in particular, can suffer major outages and prolonged downtime.
+Manufacturing environments that heavily rely on automation and internet of things technologies, in particular, can suffer significant outages and prolonged downtime.
 Simultaneously, the ransomware is being removed, leading to costly operational delays and missed business opportunities.
 That’s where ransomware protection can help, but only if the right cybersecurity tools and IT policies are in place.

 “40% of manufacturing companies encountered at least one cyber attack between 2018 and 2019.”

 First, it’s important to note that the vast majority of ransomware attacks are orchestrated through phishing emails or drive-by downloads, according to the DHS.
-Generally speaking, end users are the most vulnerable access point that cybercriminals can exploit, which is why cybersecurity training and IT governance policies are crucial to any ransomware protection plan.
+Generally speaking, end users are the most vulnerable access point that cybercriminals can exploit.
+That is why cybersecurity training and IT governance policies are crucial to any ransomware protection plan.
 While there are plenty of anti-ransomware applications on the market, few can decrypt all the different ransomware families, making prevention the most effective approach.
 To that end, a robust anti-ransomware training program should teach employees how to spot phishing emails and cover the dos and don’ts of on-the-job internet use.

-If you cannot remove the malware or ransomware cannot be removed, the next best option is to completely wipe all drives and data stores and reinstall from clean backups.
-Keep in mind, some ransomware variants seek to infect your backups to render them useless.
+If you cannot remove the malware or ransomware, the next best option is to completely wipe all drives and data stores and reinstall from clean backups.
+Keep in mind; some ransomware variants seek to infect your backups to render them useless.
 This point of leverage means a simple re-imaging of systems followed by backup restores may not be enough to recover your operation.